 - Banking and finance

 Clay is also active in the community.
-Among other activities, he serves on the junior board of the Children’s Home Society of Virginia, a non-profit organization that works to provide permanent adoptive families for children of all ages, and also assist current and former adoptees, families, and many others in need.
+Among other activities, he serves as a member of the University of Richmond Law School Alumni Board, and has served on the junior board of the Children’s Home Society of Virginia, a non-profit organization that works to provide permanent adoptive families for children of all ages, and also assist current and former adoptees, families, and many others in need.